Antimatter543/old-site/_posts/2019-07-16-frame-of-war.md

 It's the first game I've ever made, and it's also annoying to beat.
 Below is a video of me completing it.
 Skip to X if you want to get to the good part.

+For an extra challenge, I decided to beat the game without any lasers.
+Even though the (spoilers) boss has some anti-laser mechanisms so you can't spam lasers to kill it (to a certain degree), the masochist in me decided "Hey, this game isn't hard enough.
+Let's beat it without this feature that I spent time adding in!".
+So that's what I did.

 {video}

 The first 2 levels are meant to be easy - to pull you off your guard.
 The 3rd level is also simple as long as you stay in the center; if you don't, you're going to meet hell.
 It looked obvious to me, but the people who played always moved away and er...
 Having 3 big aliens on your screen is not the best idea.

 This took me X attempts to get a video; and I'm the only person that has beaten this so far.
-Even though the timings and abilities were coded *by me*, the final boss is still difficult. {I made the level music from OpenAI's music AI.
-Boss music from Fatima, etc.}
+Even though the timings and abilities were coded *by me*, the final boss is still difficult.
+I made the level music from Musenet (OpenAI's music agent).
+Boss music from Fatima (Stein;s Gate).

 If you want to try it yourself, download the exe.
+There's a version where you use arrow keys to move, and another where you use the mouse.

 {host .exe somewhere}